-From a French brand point of view, just being French, I was very pleased to learn [from research, that] a lot of people have some very positive references to make and not just related to Louis Vuitton.
-People understand fashion and design and innovation come out of France in addition to luxury brands like Louis Vuitton and Hermes and great wine.
+From a French brand point of view, just being French, I was very pleased to learn [from research, that] people understand fashion and design and innovation come out of France in addition to luxury brands like Louis Vuitton and Hermès and great wine.
 American consumers think the vehicles would have a certain kind of flair and uniqueness and design and so forth, but there’s not a negative association.

-Relative to our French brands, as you can imagine, Peugeot and Citroen have a history here in the United States, and people know of them.
+Relative to our French brands, as you can imagine, Peugeot and Citroën have a history here in the United States, and people know of them.
 Older people know them directly through friends, family, themselves.
 Younger people know some of the brands, or they have an uncle that had a 504 or something like that.
 But you show them the logos, and many people are aware of the logos.
-And you can just show them the Peugeot logo, show them the Citroen logo, and a lot of people know what those are.
+And you can just show them the Peugeot logo, show them the Citroën logo, and a lot of people know what those are.
 DS is less known, but DS has only been a brand for about five years and has never been sold here.

 AM: I’m guessing it’s probably a choice between Citroën and Peugeot, but at the same time it occurs to me that you could actually have the luxury of having a dealership or portal where you could buy or get all three brands or even four brands, and each of the brands could be represented by a model.
 There could be one Peugeot and one Citroën and if they’re all together in the same place, what’s the difference?
 You get something that’s greater than the sum of its parts in terms of excitement and interest.